 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-Air your grievances with the rest of us as you walk or run at the 3rd Annual Un-Holiday Festivus One Miler: 5280 Feets of Strength.
+Air your grievances with the rest of us as you walk or run at the 4th Annual Festivus One Miler: 5280 Feets of Strength.
+Milwaukee's Un-Holiday Fun Run!
 We promise to be tinsel free and provide nothing but explainable miracles.
+Race start is 3pm!

 -Finisher's Pole Medal (doubling as a magnetic bottle opener)

-*This event does have a registration cap of 500 so early registration is encouraged
+This event does have a registration cap of 400.
+Early registration is suggested!

 Festivus Apparel is available to purchase for anyone!
 There is no need for a race registration.
 Check out the items here.